singhsatyendra8052/Ecommerce-App/README.md

-The E-commerce Web-site is made using the React and tailwind-css
+The E-commerce Web-site is made using the React and tailwind-css.